Chengkai-Zhu/qcapacity-rieopt/README.md

 ## Files

+### D lowerbound

+This folder includes the code for computing a lower bound on the one-way distillable entanglement via Riemannian gradient descent algorithm on a unitary manifold.

+- `opt_instr.m`: The main function to do Riemannian gradient descent.

+- `instr_compute_cost_gradient.m`: compute the cost function and the gradient in terms of the local unitary that parameterize the instrument.

+- `ncopy_interleave.m`: prepare the n-copy bipartite state with A^n|B^n partition.

-### lowerbound
+### Q lowerbound

-This folder includes the code for computing a lower bound on the quantum capacity via Riemannian gradient descent algorithm on a product of unitaris.
+This folder includes the code for computing a lower bound on the quantum capacity via Riemannian gradient descent algorithm on a product of unitary manifolds.

-- `opt_localU.m`: The main file to do Riemannian gradient descent.
+- `opt_localU.m`: The main function to do Riemannian gradient descent.

 - `cohinfo_cost_local.m`: compute the cost function in terms of local unitaries.